Architecture

 • verify_access - user permission validation (authorization).

-Passwords must be stored in database as hash(password + salt), where password is user defined password (taken from user input), salt is random string (any length) defined globally in configuration and hash is secure hash function.
+Passwords must be stored in database as hash(password + salt), where password is user defined password (taken from user input), salt is random string (any length) defined globally in configuration and hash is a secure hash function.
 Thus, the following configuration

 "username","password","access"